Go to the Nature Institute’s home page

 So, then, the legacy of dualism has been extremely difficult to shake off, even as an endless procession of scholars have denounced it.
 Perhaps the primary symptom of the legacy is the seemingly immovable conviction that we face a mind-independent world.
 (Is this where Searle’s “terror of consciousness” comes to a focus most easily?
 If only we can convince ourselves that we live in a mind-independent world, then perhaps we will be spared unpleasant intimations of intelligences other than our own.)

-Given the contradiction between belief in a mind-independent world on one hand, and the inescapability of our own minds on the other, we have done our best to get along with two apparently disconnected (dualistic) vocabularies — one for the mindless world and one for our own minds.
+Given the contradiction between belief in a mind-independent world on one hand, and the inescapability of our own minds on the other, we have done our best to get along with two apparently disconnected (dualistic) vocabularies — an objective one for the mindless world and a subjective one for our own minds.

 Instead of a “terror of consciousness”, Searle could just as well have cited a “terror of interiority”.
 He also could have said, “We’re all materialists now” — because we are.
 It’s built into our experience: we look out at a world that seems to have absolutely nothing to do with our own minds.
-But this experience is founded on contradiction — fortunately, a contradiction we can recognize.
-True, the recognition may have little power to change our actual experience.
-But recognizing and correcting the contradiction in thought may be an important step toward healing the breach ourselves and the world.
+But this experience is founded on contradiction — fortunately, a contradiction we can recognize and try to get around.
+True, the recognition may have little power to change our immediate experience.
+But recognizing and correcting the contradiction in thought may be an important step toward eventually healing the breach between ourselves and the world.

 We all know that we are the ones perceiving and experiencing the world.
 But, at the same time, we experience the world as if it were out there independent of our own minds.
 This is the contradiction: we seem unable to avoid regarding the world as if it were alien to the interior experience wherein we regard it.

 This makes it all the more important for us to become aware of what we ourselves are contributing to that manifestation, for good or ill.
-We are, after all, fallible — and we can perhaps be stubbornly willful (if not also terrified) — in the thoughts with which we bring the world to appearance.9 While we may not be able to change immediately the facts of our experience, we can come to recognize distorted judgments embedded in that experience.
+We are, after all, fallible — and we can perhaps be stubbornly willful (if not also terrified) — in the thoughts with which we bring the world to appearance.12 While we may not be able to change immediately the facts of our experience, we can come to recognize distorted judgments embedded in that experience.
+And our reflection on these less than fully conscious judgments may over time enable us to change them.

 In the present case, we can refuse to forget that we are the ones having the experience, and on that basis we can separate the truth from the falsehood of the judgment that objects of our experience are out there.
 They clearly are not out there in an absolute and mind-independent sense.
 But they truly are out there in the sense that they are not private possessions we carry around in our heads.
 They belong to an interiority shared by all sentient beings — an objective interiority wherein we humans can make an appropriate distinction between our private subjectivity and the publicly shared world.